PhantomGamesDevelopment/TWM2/README.md

 * Adjusted the daily challenge script to point to the correct link, effectively re-enabling the system
 * Addressed the bug preventing weapon challenge progress from recording
 * Flipped the /help public and /help additional roles, now using /help will provide the list of accessors
-* Removed all aspects of daily exp recording as we are no longer capping progression in the mod
+* Removed all remaining EXP capping codes as the cap was removed in 3.9
 * Re-did the Challenge Menus in the F2 Menu
   * Renamed Weapon Challenges to just Challenges
   * From this menu, players now select General Tasks or Weapon Challenges